Parenteral nutrition (Tpn or ppn) (Injection)

 How to Use This Medicine

 - TPN and PPN solutions are usually made by the pharmacist for your specific medical needs.
-Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.